Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 (2 x height) + width = approximate total length.

-Next, you need to calculate how many balloons you need.
-This depends on the type of balloon arch you have in mind and the size of the balloons.
+Next, you want to calculate how many balloons you need.
+This depends on the type of balloon arch or garland you have in mind and the size of the balloons.

-For a 'String of Pearls' arch (i.e a floating arch with a single row of balloons) you'll need about three 11" balloons per meter.
+For a 'String of Pearls' arch (i.e a floating arch with a single row of balloons) you'll need about 3 x 11" balloons per meter (this translates into 0.91 x 11" balloons per foot).

 Example: Let's say your arch is 6m (20') wide and 6.7m (22') high.
 As your arch is taller than wide, formula 3 from above applies to calculate the arch length: